JetBrains/kotlin-web-site/docs/topics/maven.md

 The *kotlin-maven-plugin* compiles Kotlin sources and modules.
 Currently, only Maven v3 is supported.

-Define the version of Kotlin you want to use via the `kotlin.version` property:
+In your `pom.xml` file, define the version of Kotlin you want to use in the `kotlin.version` property:

 ```xml
 <properties>